 8. Plaza Premium Arrivals Lounge Heathrow Terminal 4

-We have not, unfortunately, visited this Diners Club Card lounge, so have placed it in the bottom position on our list.
+Unfortunately, we have not visited this Diners Club Card lounge, so we have placed it in the bottom position on our list.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.